Auto insurance requirements in Missouri

 As you can see, liability limits can run out quite quickly.
 This is also true for property damage coverage as well, as most new vehicles cost anywhere from $25 - 30,000.
 Should you accidentally damage a luxury or high-cost vehicle, Missouri’s $25,000 limit will barely scratch the surface of what you’ll owe.

-Missouri's penalties for driving without proof of insurance
+Penalties for driving without proof of insurance in Missouri

 Drivers who operate a motor vehicle without the proper auto insurance coverage can face steep penalties, including the loss of your driving privileges.
 Penalties for failure to show proof of insurance in Missouri are as follows.